-- Applicability The complaint procedures apply to the beneficiaries of Cherokee County Transit (CCT) programs, activities, and services, such as the members of the public and any consultants/contractors hired by Cherokee County Transit (CCT). - 2.
-Eligibility Any person or class of persons who believes that he/she has been subjected to discrimination or retaliation prohibited by any of the Civil Rights authorities based upon race, color, sex, age, national origin, creed (religion), or disability, may file a written complaint with Cherokee County Transit (CCT).
+- 1. Applicability These procedures apply to the beneficiaries of our programs, activities, and services, such as the members of the public and any consultants/contractors we hire. - 2.
+Eligibility Any person or class of persons who believes that he/she has been subjected to discrimination or retaliation prohibited by any of the Civil Rights authorities based upon race, color, sex, age, national origin, creed (religion) or disability, may file a written complaint.
 The law prohibits intimidation or retaliation of any sort.
-The complaint may be filed by the affected individual or a representative, and must be in writing. - 3.
+The complaint may be filed by the affected individual or a representative and must be in writing. - 3.
 Time Limits and Filing Options A complaint must be filed no later than 180 calendar days after the following: - > The date of the alleged act of discrimination; or - > The date when the person(s) became aware of the alleged discrimination; or - Where there has been a continuing course of conduct, the date on which that conduct was discontinued or the latest instance of the conduct.